Ravanelli (Brazilian footballer)

-Ravanelli Ferreira dos Santos (born 29 August 1997) is a Brazilian professional footballer who plays as an attacking midfielder or a second striker for Pouso Alegre on loan from Capivariano.
+Ravanelli Ferreira dos Santos (born 29 August 1997) is a Brazilian professional footballer who plays as an attacking midfielder or a second striker for Itabaiana loan by Capivariano.

 Club career

 Akhmat Grozny

 On 20 June 2017, he signed a 4-year contract with the Russian Premier League club FC Akhmat Grozny.

 Athletico Paranaense

 On 12 August 2020, he joined Athletico Paranaense on loan until February 2021, with a purchase option.

 Chapecoense

 On 25 March 2021, he was loaned to Chapecoense until the end of 2021.

 São Bernardo

 On 20 January 2022, Akhmat announced Ravanelli's transfer to São Bernardo on a permanent basis.
 Akhmat retained 70% of the fee for his next transfer.

 Pyunik

 On 5 August 2023, Armenian Premier League club Pyunik announced the signing of Ravanelli.

 Esporte Clube São Bento

 On 11 January 2024, São Bento announced the signing of Ravanelli from Pyunik.